 An ever-changing cultural landmark

 Just minutes from Myrtle Beach lays a tucked-away island where the past, present and future collide.
-Being a history buff, I’ve been intrigued by Sandy Island for a while: where access is only by boat and descendents of former African slaves who worked on local rice plantations still reside.
+Being a history buff, I’ve been intrigued by Sandy Island for a while: where access is only by boat and descendants of former African slaves who worked on local rice plantations still reside.
 So I reached out to Captain Rodney, a native of the island, who offers tours to the public.

 It all started with a pontoon boat ride, where Captain Rodney explained the history of the Africans who inhabited the island and came to be part of the culture known as Gullah Geechee.
-Then our group went on a van excursion through sand-filled roads to visit a bed and breakfast, the firehouse, church and the former school house, now turned into a library.
-The school children now get picked up by a school boat which takes them to the mainland.
+Then our group went on a van excursion through sand-filled roads to visit a bed and breakfast, the firehouse, church and the former schoolhouse, now turned into a library.
+The school children now get picked up by a school boat that takes them to the mainland.

 There are about 80 residents still living on the island.
 I was struck by the sense of openness everyone we met along the way had for visitors.
-We were even invited to come back for church on Sunday, where afterwards a “fine southern” meal would be cooked in our honor.
+We were even invited to come back for church on Sunday, where afterward a “fine southern” meal would be cooked in our honor.
 It’s a culture all its own.